tychonievichm/3618_scripts/README.md

 ## R for working with data
 Collin McCabe is a data scientist in Columbus, OH.
 He ran an R course Summer 2018: [Cőde Bootcamp - Data Science in R](https://github.com/collinmmccabe/bootcampR).

 Hadley Wickham is a statistician who has written a number of books on R.  Some of these are freely available on his personal website: [hadley.nz](http://hadley.nz/).
+You should refer his book **Advanced R** if you are interested in how R does things behind the scenes.

 ## Online learning
 Try R katas at Codewars.
-R support is not fully implemented, and I don't know enough about this site to give a full endorsement.[codewars.com] (https://www.codewars.com/).
+R support is not fully implemented, and I don't know enough about this site to give a full endorsement.[codewars.com](https://www.codewars.com/).

 Online learning links by RStudio: [rstudio.com](https://www.rstudio.com/online-learning/).